Kalkberg/Learning/README.md

 MomentTensor - Convert strike, dip, and rake to harvard moment tensor solution.
 Not working.

+netCDF_Plot.py - Plots netCDF data.
+Currently configured to plot dynamic topography derived from Molnar et al., 2015

 pdf_writer.py - Learned how to make a table from a bunch of data in LaTeX and ouput it to a PDF.

 plotting.py - Learned how to make and save basic plots to PDF format.

 Plot_Anim.py - Takes a csv of age, lat, and long data and makes an animation with a geographic basemap.

 Plot_Anim_Hexbin.py - Same as Plot_Anim but makes hexbins of data.
 Implementation is different as hexbin is not iterable for matplotlib's animation toolbox.
-Uses ffmpeg executable instead.
-Includes sending a command to ffmpeg which includes user input and is therefore a huge security issue.
-Since there is no windows version of ffmpeg for python at the moment, there may not be a workaround.
+Instead prints each frame and combines them into a movie using the moviepy library.

+Plot_Anim_Hexbin_median_Val.py - Same as Plot_Anim_Hexbin but calculates median value in each hexbin.

+Point_Poly.py - Takes a list of polygons, and a list of data with min/max ages, and lat/long data.
+Then estimates requency of samples in each polygon.

 PTBAxes - obtain P, T, and B axes orientations from strike, dip and rake data.